marcelojjunior/virtual_card/README.md

 ## 🧾 Project Information

 **Description:** The project aims to generate a QR Code with all your data on one page.
+The strategy used to show data on the scanned page was to pass the information through the code.

 <br>